waywardgeek/infnoise/tests/README.md

 In the header of the script, you can define the test parameters:
 ```
-declare -a TEST_KBYTES=('250000')
+declare -a TEST_KBYTES=('25000')
 declare -a TEST_MULTIPLIERS=('0' '1' '10' '100' '1000' '10000')
 ```
+A full test run like this with 25MiB takes almost 2 days, mostly because of /dev/random tests with a multiplier of zero.

+This is why by default it performs a reduced run which takes only 1-2 hours.

-Tests are run for each combination of these parameters.
+Tests are run for each combination of these parameters and can be started by running runtests.sh:

-The tests can be run with the script "runtests.sh":
 ```
 $ git clone https://github.com/manuel-domke/infnoise
 $ cd tests